YunoHost-Apps/mastodon_ynh/README.md

 $ screen -d
 $ screen -r
 ```
-The admin user is automatically created as: user@domain.tld

 ### Update

 #### Using __screen__ highly recommended

 `$ sudo yunohost app upgrade mastodon -u https://github.com/YunoHost-Apps/mastodon_ynh --debug `

-## Recommendation

-You can't install Mastodon in subdirectory, you must use a domain or subdomain for this application.

-It seems important to close the inscriptions for your Mastodon, so that it remains a private body.
-We invite you to block remote malicious instances from the administration interface.
-You can also add text on your home page.

 ## Documentation